littlebb326/JAVA-Study/generics,enum,annotation.md

 list.add(100);
 </code>
 </pre>
-!!ArrayList is a raw type.
+> :warning: ArrayList is a raw type.
 References to generic type ArrayList<E> should be parameterized.

 <pre>
 <code>